mmaulwurff/weapons-menu/README.txt

 - provides ability to fast weapon selection even without using number row keys.
 - with menu, you see what you are about to select.
 No more blind weapon choices!
 - last used weapon quick access (by assigned key).
-- configurable colors, fonts, and position.
+- configurable colors, fonts, and positions.
-- will work with any HUD.
+- works with any HUD.
 - autoload safe!
 If weapon set isn't recognized, standard weapon selection is used.
 - secret weapons that appear in Menu only when you have them (some mods).
+- works with almost any weapon set.
 - API: CVar (cvarinfo) and ZScript (WeaponMenuInterface.txt) for HUD developers.

-Has official support for:
+Weapon Menu has two types of weapon support:
+1. Out of the box.
+You load the weapon mod with Menu, it works right away.
+2. Autodetected.
+You load the weapon mod with Menu, you run setup (see below), then Menu works.

+Weapon Menu supports the following weapons out of the box:

-1. Original weapons
+1. Original Doom 2 weapons

 2. PerK's Smoother Weapon Animations Enhanced https://forum.zdoom.org/viewtopic.php?f=43&t=32628